arnauddesombre/Python-Utilities/README.md

 ----------

 <b>dijkstra - heap.py</b><br>
-Compute all shortest distances from source to all points in graph using Dijkstra's algorithm.<br>
+Compute all shortest distances from a source to all nodes in a directed graph using Dijkstra's algorithm.<br>
 /!\ all distances must be >= 0<br>
 (implementation using heap)<br>